Arogyathegreat/Elite_Dangerous/README.md

 # Elite Dangerous - Road to Riches

-This is just a private application that I made to make things easier while doing Road to Riches exploration.
+This is just a private application that I am creating to make things easier while doing Road to Riches exploration.
 I parse the route from http://edtools.ddns.net/expl.php and use the game made Journals.